International Day to End Obstetric Fistula

 As a nation that values health care as a fundamental right, Canada often participates in the observance of the International Day to End Obstetric Fistula through educational events, fundraising campaigns, and social media awareness programs.
 The International Day to End Obstetric Fistula is observed on May 23rd.

-Facts about International Day to End Obstetric Fistula
+Top 7 Facts for 2026 International Day to End Obstetric Fistula in Canada

 Top things to do in Canada for this observance